 Impairment of Long-Lived Assets.
 During 2008, due to the significant operating losses experienced by our Mechanical Products and Electrical Products segments, combined with our forecasts that indicated potential future losses for these segments, we recorded a charge of \$1.4 million for the partial impairment of certain long-lived assets.
 The impaired assets which are allocated to our Electrical Products segment include property and equipment.
-The impaired assets which are allocated to our Mechanical Products segment include intangible assets which consist of the patent applications held by our Intestlogic subsidiary at the time of our acquisition of this operation in 2002, a customer list and a non-compete agreement which resulted from our acquisition of Diamond in July 2008, as well as certain property and equipment held by our Cherry Hill manufacturing facility and our Japanese sales and distribution operation.
-During 2007, due to the significant operating losses experienced by our Mechanical Product s segment, combined with our forecasts that indicated potential future losses for this product segment, we recorded a charge of \$535,000 for the partial impairment of certain long-lived assets.
-These long-lived assets consisted of property and equipment at our Cherry Hill manufacturing facility.
-Please refer to Note 4 of the footnotes to our consolidated financial statements for further discussion of these charges.
+The impaired assets which are allocated to our Mechanical Products segment include intangible assets which consist of the patent applications held by our Intestlogic subsidiary at the time of our acquisition of this operation in 2002, a customer list and a non-compete agreement which resulted from our acquisition of Diamond in July 2008, as well as certain property and equipment held by our Cherry Hill, New Jersey manufacturing facility and our Japanese sales and distribution operation.
+There were no similar charges during 2009.

 Impairment of Goodwill.
-During 2008 and 2007, due to the significant operating losses experienced by our Mechanical Products segment, combined with our forecasts that indicated potential future losses for this segment, we recorded charges of \$130,000 and \$2.8 million, respectively.
-In 2008, the charge represented the full impairment of the goodwill that resulted from the acquisition of Diamond in July 2008.
-In 2007, the charge represented the full impairment of goodwill related to the prior acquisition of the minority interests in our foreign subsidiaries.
-Please refer to Note 4 of the footnotes to our consolidated financial statements for further discussion of these charges.
+During 2008, due to the significant operating losses experienced by our Mechanical Products segment, combined with our forecasts that indicated potential future losses for this segment, we recorded a charge of \$130,000 which represented the full impairment of the goodwill that resulted from the acquisition of Diamond in July 2008.
+There were no similar charges during 2009.

+Please refer to Note 4 of the footnotes of our consolidated financial statements for further discussion of our annual goodwill, intangible and long-lived asset impairment review process, as well as the charges that resulted from that process in 2008.